-- Place the mangoes, ginger juice, chilli, lime juice and honey into a blender and puree until absolutely smooth.
+- Place the mangoes, ginger juice, chilli, lime juice and honey into a blender (I use a Froothie Optimum 9200) and puree until absolutely smooth.
 Add the sugar and buzz again until mixed.

 - Transfer the puree into an ice cream maker and churn according to the manufacturers instructions.
 Freeze.

 - When ready to eat, take the sorbet out of the freezer about ten minutes or so before you’re ready to eat it – this will make it much easier to scoop!